I’m a big fan of cleansing your life.

 The contents of your jewelry box can be transformed into something that brings you joy, wealth, and/or health.

-By cleansing your jewelry box, and selling its contents to through reputable resources like the auction site Worthy.com (which has an A+ Better Business Bureau Rating), you can quickly turn that diamond, gemstone, gold jewelry or timepiece clutter into cold-hard cash — which you can then use to improve your whole life.
+By cleansing your jewelry box, and selling engagement ring through reputable resources like the auction site Worthy.com (which has an A+ Better Business Bureau Rating), you can quickly turn that diamond, gemstone, gold jewelry or timepiece clutter into cold-hard cash — which you can then use to improve your whole life.

 Examples of how women have turned jewelry-box clutter into wellness: